pragma-/pbot/doc/Factoids.md

     <pragma-> !factadd ##c c /say C rocks!

 To force overwriting an existing factoid, use the `-f` option.

-To add a factoid's contents from an external Web-based text paste site, use the `-url <web paste URL>` option instead of a description.
-Factoids added this way will retain all formatting, including line-breaks and indentation.

-    <pragma-> !factadd newfactoid -url http://ix.io/XXXX
-       <PBot> newfactoid added to global channel.

 ### factrem
 ### forget